 As well as the services and support we provide to all those in the Afghan community, we have events, projects and mentorships set up especially for women.
-These offer a place for Afghan women to share their experiences in a warm, positive environment.
+These offer a place for Afghan women to share their experiences in a warm and positive environment.

 ACAA’s Muslim Women’s Tea Corner offers a place for Afghan women and other isolated groups to share their experience and develop their skills in a friendly environment.
 Weekly workshops teach basic skills, English language classes improve speaking and writing capabilities, and discussion of current affairs reinforces the importance of Muslim women in the wider community.
 A supplementary school is run at the same time and in the same location as the tea corner allowing mothers with children to attend.

-The Tea Corner covers a huge range of issues and interests, including child protection, art therapy, mental health, childhood illnesses, fighting radicalisation, music, breast cancer, resilience to harmful practices, internet safety.
+The Tea Corner covers a huge range of issues and interests, including child protection, art therapy, mental health, childhood illnesses, fighting radicalisation, music, breast cancer, resilience to harmful practices, and internet safety.

-The women who attend the group have taken ownership of Tea Corner.
+The women who attend the group have taken ownership of the Tea Corner.
 Every week one attendee provides the refreshments, and we all share ideas on ways to improve the group.
 Women are referred by word of mouth as well as by refugee and women’s groups, statutory organisations and educational establishments.

 The Tea Corner in Hounslow and Lewisham at the following times and locations: